weaviate/weaviate-io/developers/weaviate/api/rest/well-known.md

 GET /v1/.well-known/live
 ```

-The Weaviate clients return a boolean value.
-If you are using cURL, the endpoint returns HTML status code `200` if the application is able to respond to HTTP requests.
+The endpoint returns HTTP status code `200` if the application is able to respond to HTTP requests.

 #### Example